EmmanuelOrunta/Google-Capstone/README.md

 To solve the business question, I will analyze the data from Cyclistic's database.
 The dataset contains data from January 2022 to December 2022 and I downloaded Cyclistic’s historical trip data from [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 Motivate International Inc. has made the data available under this [license](https://divvybikes.com/data-license-agreement).
 It is also cited, objective, innovative, up to date, and comprehensive.
 However, its data privacy policies prevent me from using personally identifiable information on riders.

 ### Data Transfer And Preparation
 RSTUDIO was utilized to import the Excel Workbook files of each month in 2022.
 The dataset was merged into one dataset labeled all_year_trips.
 Once the dataset was merged, there were 5,317,314 rows with 7 columns (start_station id, end_station_id, start_lat, star_lng, end_lat, and end_lng were removed since they were not necessary to answering the business question).
 The columns consisted of ride_id, rideable_type, started_at, ended_at, start_station_name, end_station_name, and member_casual.
+Prior to the importation of the datasets into RStudio, Excel was utilized to calculate the weekday on which the rides took place which was stored in the day_of_week column and also the ride length which was stored in the ride_length column.

 ### Data Cleaning and Transformation
 Here is a summary of my cleaning process.
 You can check out the full queries on one of my [GitHub](https://github.com/EmmanuelOrunta/Google-Capstone/blob/main/Capstone%20Script.R) repositories.